dremixam/flood-detector/README.md

 # flood-detector
-Javascript detection of repetitive strings usine the LZ algorithm
+Javascript detection of repetitive strings using the LZ algorithm

 Short demo can be found [here](http://storage.melinon.com/flood/).